mafleischer/HDHog/doc/README_pypi.md

 Browse a folder, list files and subfolders **sorted by size accross the directory tree** so that you see the biggest first.

 ## About <a name="about"></a>
-One motivation for this tool was to have something that conveniently lists big disk space consumers in a folder and can delete them.
+A motivation for this tool was to have something that conveniently lists big disk space consumers in a folder and can delete them.
 There is not really something free out there.
 Only the very old, unmaintained and exclusively Windows-based Disk Hog:\
 https://www.softpedia.com/get/System/Hard-Disk-Utils/Disk-Hog.shtml \
 And Disk Space Saver, which seems to do a great job but is partially paid software:\